-All In One WP Security And Firewall Database Security helps you setup the database security, change db prefix, create database backups and more.
+All In One Database Security helps you setup the database security, change db prefix, create database backups and more.

 Latest News: Updated the documentation.

 It is very important to create a database backup of your site.
 AIOWPS has the feature needed for this.
 Once you install AIOWPS plugin, the first step you need to take is to create a database backup.
-Anything goes wrong from here on and at least you will be protected and you will be able to restore your site through the database you create in this step.
+If anything goes wrong from here on, you will be protected and you will be able to restore your site through the database you create in this step.

 Note: Make sure you follow these steps carefully.

 What you need: